GACJ/callingitround/content/docs/calling/less_common_calling_positions/index.md

 Graham John's [Composition Library](https://www.complib.org) is a huge boon for ringers everywhere, and it is an especially invaluable resource for the conductor (at any stage of their development!).
 If you've got a new composition you'd like to figure out, try finding it on complib (or, try inputting it yourself!).
 Here is a link to [W3BMH](https://complib.org/composition/11243).
 Click the gear button to adjust viewing settings.
 Do you like to view it by courses or by leads?

-Of particular use, I think, is the "Blue Line" section, which can be expanded by clicking on the words "Blue Line".
+Of particular use, I think, is the "Blue Line" section, which can be expanded by clicking on the words "Blue Line" in the CompLib page.
 There, you can see each of the rows in the touch, written out, with a marking by where the calls ought to go.
 Note that the calls are written next to the row of the treble's handstroke lead, and are written on the left-hand side rather than the right as in the image of Plain Bob Major above; this is just down to different people preferring different conventions.
-There is no standardization on this matter so a certain amount of flexibility in seeing different notations is required.

 {{< figure src="blueline.png" caption="The blue line view (from [Composition Library](https://www.complib.org))" >}}

 The blue line layout is very useful for this touch.
 It can warn you that the 3 calls at Before all line up right next to each other!
-Since the tenor runs out at each call, it repeats the lead it just did and is ready to run out again at the very next lead end.
+Since the tenor runs out at each call, it repeats the lead it just rang and is ready to run out again at the very next lead end.
 The call at Middle is just before the call at Home, and the "That's all!" comes just as the final bob is executed!
 So there's a lot happening at once.
 But it's a beautiful touch, very musical and reasonably short, and great practice for these four common calling positions.

 ### Strategy 3: Give It A Go